FCSB: 1990–2002: Post-Revolution era

+2002–present: Gigi Becali takeover

+In 2003, Becali managed to gain control over the club by turning it from non-profit to a public share company.
 Because of his controversial character, he has been challenged by the majority of Steaua fans.
 The team qualified for the UEFA Cup group stage in the 2004–05 season and became the first Romanian team to make it to the European football spring since 1993 (also Steaua's performance).
 The next season, Steaua reached the UEFA Cup semi-finals in 2005–06, where it was eliminated by Middlesbrough thanks to a last-minute goal.
 Steaua thereafter qualified for the following Champions League seasons after a ten-year break, and in 2007–08 Steaua again reached the group stage of the Champions League.
 Nationally, the club won two titles—in 2004–05 and 2005–06—and the Supercupa României in 2006, the latter being the club's 50th trophy in its 59-year history.

 In 2013, Steaua won its 24th national title, and also subsequently reached the 2013–14 UEFA Champions League group stage.
 It repeated the former performance in each of the next two years, being awarded the championship in 2014 and 2015.

 After the Ministry of National Defense sued the club, claiming that the Romanian Army were the rightful owners of the Steaua logo, colours, honours and name, the Executive Committee of the Romanian Football Federation approved an application to modify the name of the club from "FC Steaua București" to "FC FCSB" on 30 March 2017, following more judiciary sentences.
-CSA Steaua București had previously announced they would refound their football department in the summer of the same year.
+CSA Steaua București had previously announced they would refound their football department as CSA Steaua București in the summer of the same year.
 However, owner Becali announced that his team would retain the original honours and UEFA coefficient, and was also hopeful of recovering the name in the near future.